ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/README.md

 ### Description:
 This repo contains a Q-SYS Plugin for interacting with IFTTT's Maker Webhook Integration.
 The goal is to allow for simple tirggering of third party devices that are already integrated into IFTTT from within the Q-SYS control ecosystem.
 This can be useful for devices that may not have a published API or to trigger interesting automations not typical to AV control systems.

-In this initial release.
-V1.0 of this plugin only supports the "Receive a web request" Webhook trigger
+In this initial release, V1.0 of this plugin only supports the "Receive a web request" webhook trigger without the ability to pass values

 ## Screenshots